-For context, a waiter’s friend is the kind of corkscrew you’re likely to find in a restaurant, hotel room, airport lounge, or swag bag.
-A wine key is great for any situation, even at home, but if you’re not opening wine bottles for a living, then you certainly have other worthy styles to choose from, each with their own set of advantages.
+A waiter’s friend is the kind of corkscrew you’re likely to find in a restaurant, hotel room, airport lounge, or swag bag, and it's great for any situation, even at home.
+But if you’re not opening wine bottles for a living, then you'll find you have plenty of worthy styles to choose from, each with its own set of advantages.
 Our team of at-home testers evaluated every type of corkscrew out there, from electric to old-fashioned to two-prong, and we're confident that there's a corkscrew in our roundup that will fit your lifestyle, tastes, and needs.

 Classic, double-hinged design

 Screw goes in smoothly

 "As long as it's a double-hinged waiter’s corkscrew, I'm happy,” says Carrie Wynkoop, owner and founder of Oregon wine club Cellar 503.
-See what I mean?
-While Wynkoop buys hers in bulk at auction from the TSA, you can now pop open some of your own bottles at home with Pulltap's Double-Hinged Waiter Corkscrew.
+While Wynkoop buys her corkscrew of choice in bulk at auction from the TSA, you can now pop open some of your own bottles at home with Pulltap's Double-Hinged Waiter Corkscrew.
 This Barcelona-based brand's corkscrew is our top choice, since it's an ever sturdy and reliable option featuring a foldaway serrated blade for foil-cutting, a nickel-plated double-hinged lever, and a Teflon-coated worm (the screw part) that works perfectly on both natural and synthetic corks.
 Many wine pros and online reviewers swear by this durable, classic option.